gethynellis/DBA-Fundamentals/Strategic SQL Server Management: Essential Guide for IT Leaders and Business Owners.md

 ## The best tools to use Free Tools that can really help you
 If you are looking after SQL Server you want to keep things as simple as possible.
 There are some great free tools out that can save you time, which is no doubt a precious commodity for you and also allow you to keep your database management activities as simple as possible.

+I'm going to assume that you are familiar or at least have used SQL Server Management Studio previously as that is SQL Servers main client utility for DBAs and Developers alike, but that too is a free download.

 The tools I'd recommend you install include the following.
 Most of these have their own websites and GitHub repositories so if you want to find out more go to your favourite browser and search for them

 - **DBATools:** - a set of PowerShell commands that make working with SQL Server a breeze